SAP RFC

-Workato SAP On-premise connector allows you to connect with SAP system on-premises or on a server behind a corporate firewall.
+SAP is an enterprise resource planning software used by the largest corporations in the world.
+It allows you to connect with SAP systems even if they're behind a corporate firewall.
 The connector supports using IDoc or RFC to communicate with SAP.
 Using Workato, you can build powerful automation around SAP and other applications, without writing a line of code.

-Supported SAP versions
+# Supported SAP versions

-Supported communication method
+# Supported communication methods

 The connector supports the following communication methods with SAP:

-- Inbound IDoc (send IDoc to SAP)
+- Inbound IDoc (send an IDoc to SAP)

-- Outbound IDoc (receive IDoc from SAP)
+- Outbound IDoc (receive an IDoc from SAP)

-Introduction to IDoc
+# Introduction to IDoc

 IDoc stands for intermediate document.
 It is simply a data container used to exchange information between SAP systems or between SAP and 3rd-party systems.